 The New York Film Academy (NYFA) Bachelor of Fine Arts (BFA) in Acting for Film is an eight-semester conservatory-based, full-time study program.
 The curriculum is designed to immerse gifted and energetic prospective actors in all aspects of the discipline.
-The New York Film Academy Bachelor of Fine Arts in Acting for Film provides a creative setting which challenge, inspire, and hone the talents of its student body.
+The New York Film Academy Bachelor of Fine Arts in

+Acting for Film provides a creative setting which challenges, inspires, and hones the talents of its student body.
 Students follow an intensive curriculum to achieve multiple learning goals.

 Some Liberal Arts and Science courses may be taught online through a distance learning platform.
-In compliance with New York State education laws a student will not attend more than forty-nine percent of their degree or certificate program online.
-To review all Distance Education Information please view this of this Course Catalog.
+Please review the Distance Education Information section of the Catalog for more information.